meizabel/documentation/java/aggregate.md

 ```

 ### Command Handler
-An aggregate should also contain at least one [Command Handler](./command-handler.md) method.
+An aggregate usually contains at least one [Command Handler](./command-handler.md) method that defines what Events will be created as a result of the command execution.

 A Command Handler method is used with `@Assign` annotation.
-See an example of the `OrderAggregate`command handler method:
+See an example of the Command Handler of the`OrderAggregate`:

 ```java
  @Assign